PredatoryPlatanus/angular-mocks-qunit/README.md

 npm install angular-mocks-qunit
 ```

-Include
+Include js file in your tests
 ```
-angular-mocks-qunit.js in your tests
+angular-mocks-qunit.js
 ```

 Since Qunit already has module function defined angular-mocks function is renamed to ngModule.